-We have undertaken a reasonable assurance engagement on Guide Dogs Victoria's Performance Statement for the period from 1 July 2021 to 30 June 2022.
+We have undertaken a reasonable assurance engagement on Guide Dogs Victoria's Performance Statement for the period from 1 July 2022 and 30 June 2023.

-In our opinion, the Performance Statement is prepared, in all material respects, in accordance with the accruals basis of accounting and the explanatory notes consistent with those reported in the Financial Statements and internally prescribed criteria, as defined in the Performance Statement (the 'applicable criteria') for the period from 1 July 2021 to 30 June 2022.
+In our opinion, the Performance Statement is prepared, in all material respects, in accordance with accrual basis of accounting and the explanatory notes consistent with those reported in the Financial Statements and internally prescribed criteria, as defined in the Performance Statement (the 'applicable criteria') for the period from 1 July 2022 to 30 June 2023.